Cherry Chai Manhattan

 Closing Thoughts

 Isn't this such a special, decadent pairing of flavors?
-Something about the sweet and earthy cherry, cozy boubron, and warming chai spices just feels so luxurious.
+Something about the sweet and earthy cherry, cozy bourbon, and warming spices just feels so luxurious.
 And luxury is absolutely what you deserve on a chilly winter Friday evening after a long week!
+I love that this chai Manhattan is a grown-up, evening-appropriate, party-worthy way to enjoy the flavors of the traditional tea.

-We've totally fallen in love with this cocktail and have made it again and again over the past couple months.
-I hope you'll enjoy it as much as we have!
+We've really fallen in love with this chai + cherry Manhattan; it has been a date night staple in our house for years.
 There's nothing better than sipping one of these in front of the fireplace on a dark evening, when you need a little warming from both the inside and the outside.
+Or perhaps a Valentine's Day bourbon cocktail is on the menu for your celebration this year??

 Share It!